 Entering its 17th biennial festival in 2021 is the National Black Theatre Festival (NBTF).
 NBTF is a stellar example of what happens when music and drama marry to create critically-acclaimed theatrical performances that draw thousands to Winston-Salem every other summer.
 Founded with the support of the late Winston-Salem resident Dr. Maya Angelou, NBTF continues to host Broadway veterans and create pathways for up-and-coming talent.

 Music is also a recurring theme during Winston-Salem’s annual Academy Award-qualifying RiverRun International Film Festival held each April.
 Recent music-themed films have included Score: A Film Music Documentary, Sammy Davis, Jr.: I’ve Gotta Be Me, and Itzhak.

 Winston-Salem, North Carolina’s city of arts and innovation, has set a stage filled with an incredible variety of musical talents that will have you coming back for more.
-Celebrate the sounds of our city on your next journey for a Southern Wake-Up Call.
+Celebrate the sounds of our city on your next journey to Winston-Salem.